mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-12-31-santa-claus-portrait.md

 ---
-layout: work
+layout: media
 title: "The big main in red"
-description: "PaperFaces portrait of Santa Claus drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Santa Claus drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-santa-claus-lg.jpg
   thumb: paperfaces-santa-claus-150.jpg